Joacodef/Mammo_RAG_and_Fine-tune/scripts/training/README.md

 1.  **Configure Training**: Ensure the `configs/training_re_config.yaml` file is configured for the RE task.

 2.  **Execute the Script**: Run the script from the **root directory**, pointing to the RE configuration and the desired data partition.
+I recommend renaming the script file from `run_re_trainig.py` to `run_re_training.py` to fix the typo.

     ```bash
-    python scripts/training/run_re_trainig.py \
+    python scripts/training/run_re_training.py \
       --config-path configs/training_re_config.yaml \
       --partition-dir data/processed/train-50
     ```

-3.  **Output**: The script saves the trained RE models to a distinct directory, such as `output/models_re/bert-base-cased/train-50/sample-1/`, to keep them separate from the NER models.
+3.  **Output**: The script creates a unique, timestamped directory for the entire run, inside which each trained model sample will be saved.
+This prevents accidental overwriting of previous results.
+For example: `output/models_re/re/train-50/20240828_120729/sample-1/`.